JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Turns on edit collection (also called *undo grouping*).

 ```
-FUNCTION CTextDocument2.BeginEditCollection () AS HRESULT
+FUNCTION BeginEditCollection () AS HRESULT
 ```

 #### Return value